La Masia’s lost sons: The players you might not know have Barcelona ‘DNA’

 Position: Right-back

-Héctor Bellerin is so North London that you’ve probably forgotten he is a product of the famed La Masia academy.
-The Catalan moved to Arsenal as a 16-year-old winger and there, in the Gunners’ youth teams, was moulded into a full-back.
+The Catalan moved to Arsenal as a 16-year-old winger and there, in the Gunners’ youth teams, he was moulded into a full-back.

-This was the change Bellerin needed and he’s been an ever-improving talent since.
-Injuries have dogged his most recent seasons, stunting his growth somewhat, but there can be no doubt that when healthy he is a genuinely game-changing force from right-back.
-And he is currently making this work back in La Liga with Real Betis on loan from Arsenal, on top of being a style icon and a genuine role model for the kids with his kindness and compassion.
+This was the change Bellerin needed and he broke onto the scene at an alarming pace.
+Injuries have dogged his most recent seasons, stunting his growth somewhat, but there can be no doubt that when healthy he was a genuinely game-changing force from right-back.

 3. Nayim